kislyuk/kislyuk.com/drafts/2020-09-23-fargate-wdl.markdown

 [AWS Batch](https://aws.amazon.com/batch/), which enable several key improvements:

-- They use Docker containers, which empower developers to use whatever software they need, and play a key role in enabling reproducibility (a big deal in science).
+- They use Docker containers, which empower developers to use whatever software they need, and play a key role in enabling reproducibility (a big priority in science).

 - They provide on-demand compute capacity, which allows you to burst scale your "cluster" to very large numbers of VMs without paying for running them all the time (scientists tend to run workloads in very lumpy ways - the load on your